Zeyu-Li/GitHub_index/README.md

 * [unboxing](https://github.com/Zeyu-Li/unboxing) - an web-based unboxing game w/ jQuary and animations
 * [speedy_jwplayer](https://github.com/Zeyu-Li/speedy_jwplayer) - It is a simple Chrome extension that modifies the speed of the JW Player
 * [django_ecommerse_app_deprecated](https://github.com/Zeyu-Li/django_ecommerse_app_deprecated) - a django based ecommerce app, made using Django and Bootstrap (live @ -l-i-n-k- (AWS is too expensive to maintain, so is not live anymore))
+* [eClass_dark](https://github.com/Zeyu-Li/eClass_dark) - a Chrome extension that makes eClass dark along with some other quality of life adjustments

 ### C-styled